Monthly Archives: September 2019

 I apply a key vampire rule to give my staff a break from work emails.

-After 6 PM staff only get emails from me if they are invited in.
+After 6 PM staff only get emails from me if the email is invited in.
 In other words, if they have asked me a question and want an answer, then a response has been invited.
 But if that invitation for a response isn’t there, I delay email delivery until the next morning.

 So like a vampire at the front door, I can’t enter (with email) if I have something to share that is not initiated (and therefore invited in) by my staff.
 New topics are set to be delivered early the next morning.